-Faculty at IIT Stuart School of Business in Chicago engage in dynamic, collaborative research across disciplines.
+Faculty at the Stuart School of Business in Chicago engage in dynamic, collaborative research across disciplines.
 Focus areas include high frequency finance, sustainable enterprise, management science, and marketing analytics.
-View the Spring 2015 and Fall 2014 IIT Stuart Faculty Research Digests, highlighting a sample of recent Stuart faculty publications and research.
+View the Spring 2015 and Fall 2014 Illinois Tech Stuart Faculty Research Digests, highlighting a sample of recent Stuart faculty publications and research.
 The Faculty Research Report details journal articles published since 2013.

-IIT Stuart's research centers engage with industry partners on research projects and programming to meet the needs of the next economy.
-For more information about research at IIT Stuart School of Business, contact Siva Balasubramanian at email@example.com.
+Stuart's research centers engage with industry partners on research projects and programming to meet the needs of the next economy.
+For more information about research at the Stuart School of Business, contact Siva Balasubramanian at firstname.lastname@example.org.

 Financial innovation has been vigorously debated since the financial crisis of 2008.
 The Center for Financial Innovation (CFI) takes a comprehensive and objective look at the history of financial innovation, providing a central location for scholars, practitioners, media, and the general public to explore the many innovations that serve as the foundation for our global financial system.
 The Center will provide data, video interviews, and an Encyclopedia of Financial Innovation through the Center's website, which is currently in development.